Have questions about the Arctic or about going on a tour with us?

 From August to May, the Northern Lights bejewel the night sky in the Canadian Arctic, against a backdrop of incredible scenery and possible rare wildlife sightings.
 The best places to see the Northern Lights in North America are in the northwestern parts of Canada – including Nunavut.
 Small communities and remote locations without light pollution are great for seeing the Northern Lights as they are most clearly seen on a dark sky.
 You can learn more about the Northern Lights on our blog here

 .
-You can get the opportunity to see the Northern Lights on these trips:
+You can get the opportunity to see the Northern Lights on these arctic tours:

 When and where can I see polar bears?